acampos074/Deep-Q-Network-Navigation/README.md

 The agent receives a reward of +1 for every yellow banana and -1 for every blue banana that it collects.
 The goal is to collect the maximum amount of yellow bananas while avoiding the blue ones.

+The state space has 37 dimensions, which contains the agent's velocity and ray-based perception of objects around the agent's forward direction.
+Each state space value ranges between 0 and 1.
+With this information the agent needs to learn the best four discrete actions:

+* `0` - move forward
+* `1` - move backward
+* `2` - turn left
+* `3` - turn right

+The task is episodic, and to solve the environment the agent must get an average score greater than 13 over 100 consecutive episodes.

 ## Getting Started
 You will need to set up your python environment.
 1. Create (and activate) a new environment with Python 3.6